linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 03.12.2024 (announcement Web4)
+- 🤔 Ever wondered what goes on behind the scenes of Web4?
+Our backend automation is leveling up daily—streamlining, optimizing, and redefining possibilities! 🚀✨

 ### 02.12.2024 (announcement Web4)
 - 💼 Ready to join the Web4 movement?
 We're opening doors for resellers to license and distribute our software. 🌍 Want to be part of the next big thing?
 Let’s talk!
 Comment or DM us to learn more. 📨 #Web4 #ResellerProgram #TechBusiness